 In 2011, the Coast Guard retrieved the fourth-order Fresnel lens that had been on loan to Charlotte-Genesee Lighthouse for twenty years.
 Since the lens had served at Lorain Lighthouse in Ohio, it was felt that it should be sent there, so it can be displayed in the lobby of the Lorain Port Authority at Black River Landing.
-Thanks to an anonymous donor, a replica Fresnel was ordered for Charlotte Genesee Lighthouse from Artworks Florida, but before installing the fixed fourth-order lens atop the lighthouse, the lantern room was removed so that the brick collar that supported it could be repaired.
+Thanks to an anonymous donor, a replica Fresnel was ordered for Charlotte Genesee Lighthouse from Artworks Florida.
+Before installing the new fixed fourth-order lens atop the lighthouse, the lantern room was removed so that the brick collar that supported it could be repaired.